akashkr1303/Ad_hoc_Insights/README.md

 - **Purpose:** To perform specific analyses and generate insights.
 - **Activities:** Developed a series of SQL queries to:
   - Calculate sales performance metrics by channel and region.
-  - Analyze product category performance.
+  - Analyze product division performance.
   - Identify top-selling products and underperforming segments.
   - Determine the effectiveness of various sales channels.